Police officer Jamie Foster jailed for six years for raping colleague at Northland motel

 The North Shore officer was part of a group deployed to help police the 2019 Waitangi Day events at the Treaty Grounds, whose collective actions and lewd behaviour have caused severe embarrassment and questions over police culture.

-Judge Evangelos Thomas jailed Foster for a total of six years today.
+Judge Evangelos Thomas jailed Foster for a total of six years after awarding a 25 per cent discount for previous good character.

 Last week, the Herald publicly identified Foster for the first time as the convicted officer after he abandoned an appeal in an attempt to maintain the name suppression he had enjoyed since first being charged.